24ep/studio/README.md

 *   **Real-time Features:** Implement WebSocket connections and Redis pub/sub for real-time updates.
 *   **UX/UI Polish:** Continue refining the user experience and interface.
 *   **Security Hardening:** Implement rate limiting, advanced security headers, etc. (Consider using an API Gateway like Kong for some of these aspects).
-*   **Password Hashing:** Ensure passwords for the Credentials login are securely hashed (e.g., using bcrypt) in the `User` table and during login checks.
-The current prototype uses plaintext for simplicity in the `User` table and `CredentialsProvider`. **THIS IS CRITICAL FOR PRODUCTION.**
+*   **Password Hashing:** User passwords for the Credentials login are now hashed using `bcrypt`.
+Ensure strong password policies are encouraged.

 ## Connectivity Checks

 *   **PostgreSQL:** The application attempts to connect and execute a test query (`SELECT NOW()`) when the `src/lib/db.ts` module is initialized.
 Check your application server's console logs for "Successfully connected to PostgreSQL database..." or connection error messages.
 *   **MinIO:** The application attempts to connect and check/create the resume bucket when `src/lib/minio.ts` is initialized.
 Check application server logs for "Successfully connected to MinIO server..." or "MinIO: Bucket ... already exists/created..." or related error messages.